Spatio-Temporal-Lab/elf/README.md

 ## Elf feature

 ***

 - Elf can greatly increase the number of trailing zeros in XORed results, which enhances the compression ratio with a theoretical guarantee
-- Elf algorithm takes only
-  O (1) in both time complexity and space complexity.
+- Elf algorithm takes only O (1) in both time complexity and space complexity.
 - ELf adopt unique coding method for the XORed results with many trailing zeros.
+- The erase operation in this project is used as a preprocessing step for all XOR-based compression algorithms.

+## Project Structure

+***
+This project mainly includes the following various compression algorithms:

+- The main code for the ***Elf*** algorithm is in the *org/urbcomp/startdb/compress/elf* package.

+- The main code for the ***Chimp*** algorithm is in the *gr/aueb/delorean/chimp* package.

+- The main code for the ***Gorilla*** algorithm is in the *fi/iki/yak/ts/compression/gorilla* package.

+- The main code for the ***FPC*** algorithm is in the *com/github/kutschkem/fpc* package.

+- The main code for other general compression algorithms is in the *org/apache/hadoop/hbase/io/compress* package.

+### ELF Structure

+ELF includes *compressor* and *decompressor* packages as well as *xorcompressor* and *xordecompressor* based on erasure design.

+####compressor packages

 ## TEST ELF

 ***

 We recommend IntelliJ IDEA for developing projects.

 ### Prerequisites for testing